-- 1. The hourly rate for classification of Correctional Deputy Trainee will be exactly five and one half percent (5.5%) below the minimum of the range for the classification of Correctional Deputy I. - 2.
+- F. Correctional Deputy Trainee Correctional Deputy I/II - 1.
+The rate of the Correctional Deputy Trainee classification will be set at a rate that results in five-and one-half percent (5.5%) increase when transitioned to the Correctional Deputy classification.
+Upon successful completion of the Basic Correctional Deputy academy that takes approximately three (3) months to complete, the employee's classification will become Correctional Deputy I (a local safety classification) and the employee will receive at least a five-and one-half percent (5.5%) increase (in accordance with the probation language of this MOU) in compensation when placed into the Correctional Deputy I classification.
+The probationary period of the Correctional Deputy I classification is three thousand one hundred and twenty (3,120) hours (not inclusive of overtime) in a paid status. - 2.
 Completion of initial probation and movement on the salary range: - a.
-When an employee is hired as a Correctional Deputy Trainee, they will start their initial probationary period of three thousand one hundred and twenty (3,120) hours (not inclusive of overtime) in paid status.

-- b.
-When the employee successfully completes the basic Correctional Deputy academy that takes approximately three (3) months, the employee's classification will become Correctional Deputy I (a local safety classification) and they will remain on their initial probationary period.
-At this time, the employee will receive the five and one half percent (5.5%) increase in compensation by being placed at the beginning of the range of the Correctional Deputy I. - c.
+When the employee successfully completes the basic Correctional Deputy academy that takes approximately three (3) months, the employee's classification will become Correctional Deputy I (a local safety classification) and completion of three thousand one hundred and twenty (3,120) hours in paid status will be required probationary period.
+At this time, the employee will receive the five and one half percent (5.5%) increase in compensation by being placed at the beginning of the range of the Correctional Deputy I. - b.
 When the employee completes one thousand and forty (1,040) hours (not inclusive of overtime) in paid status in the classification of Correctional Deputy I (which does not include any of the time as a Correctional Deputy Trainee), the employee will receive a four percent (4%) anniversary adjustment.
-The employee will still be on their initial probationary period. - d.
-When the employee satisfactorily completes three thousand one hundred and twenty (3,120) hours (not inclusive of overtime but inclusive of both their time as a Correctional Deputy Trainee and Correctional Deputy I) in paid status, or if the employee's probationary period is extended, upon successful completion of the extended initial probation, the employee will complete their probationary period and their classification will be changed to Correctional Deputy II.
-At this time, the employee will be promoted to the Correctional Deputy II and will receive an increase pursuant to the promotional language of the MOU. - e.
+The employee will still be on their initial probationary period. - c.
+When the employee satisfactorily completes three thousand one hundred and twenty (3,120) hours (not inclusive of overtime as a Correctional Deputy I) in paid status, or if the employee's probationary period is extended, upon successful completion of the extended initial probation, the employee will complete their probationary period and their classification will be changed to Correctional Deputy II.
+At this time, the employee will be promoted to the Correctional Deputy II and will receive an increase pursuant to the promotional language of the MOU. - d.
 Upon completion of probation, when the employee satisfactorily completes an additional one thousand and forty (1,040) hours in paid status the employee will receive a four percent (4%) anniversary adjustment in their classification of Correctional Deputy II. - 3.
-The Parties agree that if an employee becomes a Correctional Deputy after having first completed their initial probationary period as a Deputy Sheriff, that employee will be placed in the classification of Correctional Deputy II, not Correctional Deputy I. Per the Parties' MOU, that employee will serve a probationary period of one thousand and forty (1,040) hours. - G. Employment of Relatives.
+The Parties agree that if an employee becomes a Correctional Deputy after having first completed their initial probationary period as a Deputy Sheriff, that employee will be placed in the classification of Correctional Deputy II, not Correctional Deputy I. Per the Parties' MOU, that employee will serve a probationary period of one thousand and forty (1,040) hours.

+G. Employment of Relatives.
 Except as otherwise provided herein, no person shall be denied the opportunity for employment or continued employment because such person is related to any person presently employed by the County of Riverside.
 In no instance, shall a County officer or employee execute direct supervision over or initiate or participate in decisions (including but not limited to initial employment, retention, promotion, or work assignments) specifically pertaining to another County employee who is related within the first degree of consanguinity whether by blood or marriage.
-Whether by blood or marriage shall mean husband, wife, father, mother, brother, sister, son, daughter, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law.
+Whether by blood or marriage shall mean husband, wife, father, mother, brother, sister, son, daughter, son-in-law, daughter-in-law, father-in-law, brother-in-law, sister-in-law.